 On Saturday 6th May 2017, people in our local community living with dementia, together with their families and carers, attended Lymington Dementia Action Groups 4th Tea Dance.
 Held at the Lymington Centre from 2-4pm, guests enjoyed tea and cakes supplied by Colten Care, on vintage bone china which had been supplied very generously by Jane Rowlatt.
 The fabulous entertainment, which got everybody singing and dancing, was provided by Retro Rita, who sang a selection of songs from the 40's and 50's.
 The event was attended by over 62 people and thanks also goes to members of the Lymington Lions Club for their continued help and support on the day.

-Lymington Dementia Action Group are organising an Exbury trip for June, with picnic (weather pending!) and train rides on the steam railway.
-Date to be confirmed - check back here for more details soon!
+Lymington Dementia Action Group organised an outing to Exbury Gardens in June, with picnic and train rides on the steam railway.
+It was a great success and more trips like this are planned.